 A craniotomy is a neurosurgical procedure to remove blood clots and/or reduce effects of swelling after a stroke.

 Ongoing stroke treatment is tailored to the needs of each patient, depending upon the type and severity of the stroke, as well as factors such as age and co-existing medical conditions.
 Our patients benefit from being cared for by specialized experts who can recommend an optimal plan to help prevent a new stroke.

 Ischemic Stroke Treatment

-Today's standard of treatment for stroke patients who have a blood clot is the clot-dissolving drug t-PA.
-To be effective, t-PA must be given intravenously within three hours of the onset of stroke symptoms.
-Unfortunately, many patients do not seek medical care in that time period.
-For these patients, Beaumont provides an important treatment option that can expand this window up to eight hours for many patients: We can administer t-PA directly into the clot through the arteries.
-This is called intra-arterial thrombolysis.
+Today's standard of treatment for stroke patients who have a blood clot and meet the required criteria, is the clot-dissolving drug t-PA.
+To be effective, t-PA must be given intravenously within four and a half hours of the onset of stroke symptoms.

 Carotid endarterectomy is a surgical procedure to remove plaque buildup in an artery.
-It is performed on patients with over 50 percent stenosis, or narrowing of an artery, and with symptoms of stroke or trans-ischemic attack.
+It is performed on patients with significant stenosis, or narrowing of an artery, and with symptoms of stroke or transient ischemic attack.
 The goal of the procedure is to prevent a major stroke.

-A physician may prescribe medications and therapy to reduce or control brain swelling and help protect the brain from damage and ischemia (lack of oxygen).
-Life support measures may be needed, including such stroke treatments as ventilators (machines to assist with breathing), IV fluids, adequate nutrition and blood pressure control.
+A physician may prescribe medications and therapy to help protect the brain from damage and ischemia (lack of oxygen) as well as IV fluids, and medications to help control blood pressure.
+In some cases, life support measures may be needed, including ventilators (machines to assist with breathing).

 The medical team will also work to: